-.023 Water storage tanks owned and operated by a public utility for the sole purpose of providing required fire flow; provided, that the volumes do not exceed 50,000 gallons and height is not in excess of 12 feet above the ground level measured within 20 feet in all directions of the tank.
-A privately-owned water storage tank constructed to provide fire flow for a singular use or property and maintained by the property owner(s) is considered an accessory use to the primary permitted or conditionally permitted use that is to be protected by fire flow supplied from the tank and not subject to regulation as a public utility; provided, the height does not exceed the maximum height allowed in the underlying zone.
+.023 Water storage tanks owned and operated by a public utility; provided, that the volumes do not exceed 50,000 gallons and height is not in excess of 12 feet above the ground level measured within 20 feet in all directions of the tank.
+A privately-owned water storage tank constructed for a singular use or property and maintained by the property owner(s) is considered an accessory use to the primary permitted or conditionally permitted use that is to be protected by fire flow supplied from the tank and not subject to regulation as a public utility; provided, the height does not exceed the maximum height allowed in the underlying zone.